Dojde/Hellmark.github.io/index.md

 ---

 # Private Projects
 I have collect a sample of my private projects.
-The projects range from private software projects to engagement in a local youth sports team.
+The projects range from software projects to engagement in a local youth sports team.

 View more detailed information about all my private projects [here].